 There is no weeding with Aquaponics as there is no soil to deal with.
 Weeds need soil to grow and without the soil, weeds are not a factor.

-You can grow plants anytime, anywhere and in any weather with aquaponics.
-Due to the symbiotic system, the weather, the seasons and location are all non-factors.
+You can grow plants anytime, anywhere, and in any weather with aquaponics.
+Due to the symbiotic system, the weather, the seasons, and the location are all non-factors.

 You don’t need much space to grow plants and vegetables with Aquaponics as traditional farming.
 Aquaponics is the deal breaker with regard to space.
 All the plants are grown in the grow bed.

 If you do have a very big fish tank and a fish species that can grow big, you may have the chance of not only getting the plants and vegetables, but you may also get the fish for consumption also.
 If you do aquaponics on a large scale, then you can generate income from both the plants and the fish.

 You don’t have to spend hours bending over to plant.
 It is not taxing on your body as compared to traditional farming methods.
 There is a certain way you plant your seeding in the aquaponics floats that is so easy on your body.